 Statistics presented in this publication are compiled in three ways:

 - First day of the month populations: Counts of prisoners; persons serving community-based corrections orders; and community-based corrections orders by type of order are taken on or near the first day of the month.
-For quarterly figures, the sum of the monthly data is divided by three; for yearly figures, the figures for each month are added and the total divided by twelve.
+For quarterly figures, the sum of the monthly data is divided by three; for yearly figures, the figures for each month are summed then divided by twelve.

-- Prisoner reception figures: Counts are provided on the total number of prisoner receptions for each month.
+- Prisoner receptions and prisoner releases figures: Counts of the total number of prisoner receptions and of the total number of prisoner releases are provided for each month.
 Monthly data are aggregated to form quarterly and yearly totals.

 For the count of community-based corrections orders by type of order, if an offender has two or more different types of community-based orders operating simultaneously, then each order will be counted.
 If two or more community-based orders are of the same type, the person will only be counted once in each order category.
 Some jurisdictions have orders with multiple conditions and these conditions can be counted as separate orders.